segmentio/segment-docs/src/connections/destinations/catalog/freshsales/index.md

 }
 </pre>

 By default, every `identity` is created as a lead.
-If you’d like an identity to be a contact, you’d need to pass `fs_contact` as `true` as a part of traits.
+If you'd like an identity to be a contact, you'd need to pass `fs_contact` as `true` as a part of traits.

 <pre>
 {